nicolargo/glances/docs/config.rst

 .. code-block:: ini

     [global]
+    # Refresh rate (default is a minimum of 3 seconds)
+    # Can be overwrite by the -t <sec> option
+    # It is also possible to overwrite it in each plugin sections
+    refresh=3
-    # Does Glances should check if a newer version is available on PyPI?
+    # Does Glances should check if a newer version is available on PyPI ?
-    check_update=true
+    check_update=false
+    # History size (maximum number of values)
+    # Default is 28800: 1 day with 1 point every 3 seconds
+    history_size=28800

 Each plugin, export module and application monitoring process (AMP) can have a section.
 Below an example for the CPU plugin: